Quarterly Communication of Grand Lodge

 Report of the Board of General Purposes

-The Minutes of the Quarterly Communication of 14 December 2016 were approved.
+The Minutes of the Quarterly Communication of 13 December 2017 were confirmed.

 Election of the Grand Master

 HRH The Duke of Kent was re-elected as Grand Master.

 The tables below show the number of Lodges on the Register and of Certificates issued during the past ten years.